 Demanding more from the governing class

 The responsibility for regulating public, corporate, and institutional boards rests with governments.
-We have numerous laws and regulations to prevent minor crimes and misdemeanours by ordinary citizens.
+We have numerous laws and regulations to prevent minor crimes and misdemeanors by ordinary citizens.
 But there are far fewer regulations for members of the governing class, particularly those who run and oversee organizations.
 Unfortunately, there is little public demand for reform because most people pay little attention to how well they work.
 This paves the way for widespread board malfunction and occasional viral infection at the highest level of an organization.
 Governments need to put into place regulations that ensure all board members understand that an important part of their job is ensuring CEO accountability.
 To do this board members need to know what is really going on, and be willing to demand the CEO provide credible answers to critical questions.
 Governments should insist that board members be familiar with the elements of good board practice, the best practices of their type of organization, and such elementary matters as how to run an effective meeting.

-Government should also put into place regulations that prevent boards from entering into contracts that make it difficult to expel presidents or CEOs who have been revealed as viruses.
+Government should also put into place regulations that prevent boards from entering into contracts that make it difficult to expel presidents or CEO who have been revealed as viruses.
 In the modern age, we have devoted enormous resources to fighting pathogens that attack the human body.
 Now it is time for to tackle the pathogens that attack our public institutions.

 See also Bad Apples